Our Present: Healing

 Receiving so much from them,

-from their well of abundance,
+from their water well of abundance,

-all shared so readily.
+all shared so readily with all who thirst.

 When you get these jobs you have been so